SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/06-Homework.md

 ## Description
 Write a program that **traverses** a folder and **calculates** its size in bytes.

-Use Folder **Exercises Resources** in Resources - Folder.
+Use the **Exercises Resources** folder in the resources.

 ## Guidelines
-There is one zipped folder with resources for all exercises, that you need to use.

-**Here is a link to the** [resources](https://videos.softuni.org/resources/java/java-advanced/04-Java-Advanced-Files-and-Streams-Exercise-Resources.zip) **that you will need.**
+Use the previously provided resources.

 For each exercise submit only the **output** of your program, **not the code**.